google/prediction_framework/README.md

 `prepared_new_customers_periodic_transactions_YYYYMMDD`.
-Since the ultimate purpose of this table is to feed Google Ads, Campaign Manager 360, SA360 or any other system interested into the conversion value, the schema will look similar to the following one (it could be customised):
+Since the ultimate purpose of this table is to feed Google Ads, Campaign Manager 360, SA360 or any other system interested into the conversion value, the schema will look similar to the following one (it could be customised using the hook functions):

 Field name       | Type   | Mode
 ---------------- | ------ | --------